bpeisenbraun/ansible-role-rsnapshot-backups/README.md

 rsnapshot -c /etc/rsnapshot.d/HOSTNAME.conf sync
 ```

-Accept the host key if necessary and monitor the progress to ensure it
+Monitor the progress to ensure it completes successfully.
+Backups run from cron
-completes successfully.
+will log their output to **/var/log/rsnapshot/HOSTNAME.log**.